-- 1. Curriculum night. - 2.
+- 1. Back to school night. - 2.
 A phone call home in the first two weeks of school. - 3.
-Progress report cards (October and March). - 4.
+Progress report cards (November and March). - 4.
 End of semester report cards (January and June). - 5.
 Parent-Teacher conferences (one each semester following the progress reports).